tianp/restify-boilerplate/README.md

 The difference is the NODE_ENV parameter, it will set based on ```environment``` parameters

+## Package.json

 To modify the port, you can modify the ```package.json```, on ```scripts.development``` or ```scripts.production```

+## Forever Watch / Auto Restarts

+Forever watch all the directories of the project, and will auto restarts if changes happens.
+So you don't need to do manual restarts each time you modify some codes.

 ## Modules Used